slaparra/go-training/doc/08-oop.md

 - [Struct, promoted fields](https://golangbot.com/structs/)
 - [Composition Instead of Inheritance - OOP in Go](https://golangbot.com/inheritance/)

-*Go does not support inheritance, however it does support composition.
+***Go does not support inheritance**, however it does support composition.
 The generic definition of composition is "put together".
 One example of composition is a car.
 A car is composed of wheels, engine and various other parts.*

 *Fields that belong to a anonymous struct field in a structure are called **promoted** fields since they can be accessed as if they belong to the structure which holds the anonymous struct field.
 I can understand that this definition is quite complex so lets dive right into some code to understand this :).*